You can build integrations with apps that use REST API, even if the connection is not already provided by integrator.io.

 Continuing in the Create connection pane, at a minimum you must provide your username and password to establish a connection with basic authentication.

 Authentication type (required): Select Basic if your service implements the HTTP basic authentication strategy.
-(Cookie-based, custom, OAuth 2.0, and token authentication are treated separately.)
+(Cookie-based, custom, and token authentication are treated separately.)
 This authentication method adds Base64-encoded username and password values in the Authentication HTTP request header.

 Configure HTTP headers (optional): Specify additional parameters as name-value pairs to pass in the header, as needed for your integration.